Writing research papers toward your assignment

 Please plan ahead if you anticipate submitting papers--they MUST be turned in by the deadline if you wish to receive a grade for the term.
 Do not wait until the last minute to submit papers.
-Failure to plan ahead to add an account to Turnitin or a failure to upload the paper at the last minute due to an error on Turnitin will not change the deadline.
+Failure to plan ahead to add an account to Canvas or a failure to upload the paper at the last minute due to an error on Canvas will not change the deadline.
 It is your responsibility to plan well in advance of the deadline.
-Papers are due by 11:59 PM on the last day of class.
+Papers are due by 11:59 PM the Friday of the last week of undergraduate classes as listed on Pitt's academic calendar (i.e., this week includes the date marked as "Last day for undergraduate day classes" on the calendar).
 This is to make sure there is enough time to grade them for your final grade.
 Given the volume of papers, exceptions to this deadline cannot be made.

 This page includes a list of papers that you can review.
-These papers were chosen because they describe classic studies that made a significant change in the field.
+These papers were chosen because they describe important studies in the field and because they represent the diversity of the field of psychology.
 The list of papers can be located here: List of Papers.

-If you would prefer to write papers toward your research requirement, follow the guidelines below.
+If you would prefer to write papers toward your research assignment, follow the guidelines below.

-STEP TWO: Write a paper about the article you read.
+STEP THREE: Write a paper about the article you read.
 Be sure that you include eight clearly labeled and numbered sections of the paper (in this order):